timothyhull/breadpool-self-eval/docs/index.md

         === "My Areas for Growth :material-cursor-default-click:"

-            - I often pass on opportunities to serve in an HR role so I can afford those opportunities to other officials.
+            - I often pass on opportunities to serve in an HR role within my home league so I can afford those opportunities to other officials.
                 - I need to advocate for myself to seek and accept more HR responsibilities.
-            - When assigned to an HR or CHR role, especially in a tournament when I'm working with officials who I many not be familiar with, I need to study game video of the individual crew members to understand:
+            - When assigned to an HR or CHR role, especially in a tournament when I'm working with officials who I many not be familiar with, I need to study more game video of the individual crew members to understand:
                 - Their strengths and areas for growth.
                 - How to best position them for success.
                 - How to appropriately challenge them to improve.